 Is it worth putting yourself against thousands of other performers – who may be fortunate enough to have a better time slot/venue/production team than you (as my good friend, comedian @David_Ephgrave can attest to)?
 As a consumer, overall, it would definitely be a resounding “yes, it was well worth it” from me.
 It is a beautiful city in it’s own right.
 This is amplified by the variety of performances that Edinburgh has to offer.
 It really does make it a vibrant place to be.

-I went with my wife and two children, so we were limited as to the types of show we were able to attend, but there was still plenty of choice for high quality family shows.
-My son is not yet 10 months old and my daughter has autism so we decided not to overwhelm them with show after show (it would have been very easy to do so with performances being on from 10 am into the early hours of the morning).
-I think we saw three in total – two of which were very good (“Paddinton’s First Concert” @JessicaMescall and “Bear” @pinsandneedles0), and one of which had a really nice premise, but was a bit over our 12 year old daughter’s head (@AnimAlphabet).
+I went with my wife and children and we were limited as to the types of show we could attend.
+There was still plenty of choice for high quality family shows though.
+Also, my son is not yet 10 months old and my daughter has autism.
+We decided not to overwhelm them with show after show.
+It would have been very easy to do so with performances being on from 10am – early hours of the morning.
+We saw three in total – two of which were very good (“Paddinton’s First Concert” @JessicaMescall and “Bear” @pinsandneedles0).
+One of the shows had a really nice premise, but was a bit over our 12 year old daughter’s head (@AnimAlphabet).

 We also watched some family friendly circus acts – two amazing shows (“Chores”@choreshooplaclique and @CircusAbyssinia), and passed a countless number of weird and wonderful Edinburgh Fringe street performers, so there was seldom a dull moment.